Bairdo/faucetTutorial/routing-2.rst

     cleanup

-Our dataplane will end up looking like this:
+Our data plane will end up looking like this:

 .. image:: _static/images/routing2-bgp-dataplane.svg
     :alt: BGP network diagram